jnozzi/cocoadev.com/markdown/FastTextRenderingInNSView.md

 Of course, this is not really all that important.
 But it's nagging me.
 I don't like the feeling of something not working like I expect it to because it means I'm misunderstanding something.
 And if I'm misunderstanding things, then implicitly the quality of my code will suffer.

---General/ShamylZakariya
+--ShamylZakariya

 ----

-You could use ATSUI; I'm not sure if General/CocoaDev has any pages about it.
+You could use ATSUI; I'm not sure if CocoaDev has any pages about it.
 It's Apple's lower-level text API, and it's pretty fast for text that doesn't need to be rewrapped every time its drawn (hint, don't recalculate the layout when you change the text).

 ---- Jumping in late, as always ...